 The Best Time to Visit Taishō Pond

 The best photo opportunity at Taishō Pond is during the early morning, especially at sunrise.
-Before sunrise, photographers and tourists will gather at the lakeshore so they don’t miss out on that precious moment when the first rays of the sun hit the Pond.
+Before sunrise, photographers and tourists would gather at the lakeshore so that they don’t miss out on that precious moment when the first rays of the sun hit the pond!

-But even if you miss the moment the sun first peeks above the mountains, the morning haze will be around for another hour or two.
-So you will still have a chance to capture this fantastic morning landscape!
+But even if you miss the moment the sun first peeks above the mountains, the morning haze will last another hour or two.
+So, you will still have a chance to capture this fantastic morning landscape!

-The other choice is to stay at the Taishoike Hotel (大正池ホテル), which is just in front of the pond.
-So, all you need to do is wake up just in time to see the sunrise from your room’s window!
+The other choice is to stay at the Taishoike Hotel (大正池ホテル), which is just located in front of the pond.
+All you have to do is wake up just in time to see the sunrise from your room’s window!
 You can refer to the Instagram post.
 Those were the photos we took when we stayed in the hotel.
 While it wasn’t cheap, we had a picturesque view of the pond the entire time we stayed there!

 For more information about the hotel, please refer to their website HERE.

-Important: Choose your room type carefully.
+Important: Choose your room type wisely.
 Not all rooms in the hotel come with a waterfront view.

 Stargazing at Taishō Pond

-You can stargaze wherever you like as long as there is no light pollution.
+You can stargaze wherever you like as long as there is mild to no pollution.
 But how about stargazing at the beautiful Taishō Pond?
-The land is dark, but the pond glows, reflecting thousands of stars in the sky!
+The land is dark, but the pond will be glowing, reflecting thousands of stars up in the sky!

-Remember to bring a torch if you plan to venture out at night in Kamikōchi.
-The area would be in complete darkness after sunset.
+Remember to bring a torch if you plan to venture out at night in Kamikōchi, as the area would be in complete darkness after sunset!

-Tip: Ask the accommodation staff to see if they have a torch you can rent.
+Tip: Ask the accommodation staff if they have a torch you can rent out.

 How to Get to Taishō Pond